 The affected OUT endpoint can be either control, bulk, isochronous, or an interrupt endpoint.

-After the OUT endpoint is primed, if an IN token to the same endpoint number on another device is received, then the OUT endpoint may be unprimed (cannot be detected by software), which causes this endpoint to no longer respond to the host OUT token, and thus, no corresponding interrupt occurs.
+After the OUT endpoint is primed, if an IN token to the same endpoint number on another device is received, then the OUT endpoint may be unprimed (Cannot be detected by SW), which causes this endpoint to no longer respond to the host OUT token, and thus, no corresponding interrupt occurs.

-Do not connect to a hub in case ISO IN endpoint(s) is used.
-When the hub(s) must be connected in this case, the endpoint number(s) of the ISO IN endpoint(s) should be different from the endpoint number(s) of any types of IN endpoint(s) used in any other device(s) connected to the same host.
+Do not connect to a hub in the case when ISO IN endpoint(s) is used.
+When the hub(s) must be connected in this scenario, the endpoint number(s) of the ISO IN endpoint(s) should be different from the endpoint number(s) of any type of IN endpoint(s) used in any other device(s) connected to the same host.